ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 action_parameters
   A list of one or more parameters that control the *action* operation.
 Eligible actions and corresponding parameters for the target operation can be found in the resource table reference for the target resource type, as listed in the PERFORM SET operation section of the "Valid CPSM operations" table.
-For example, the valid parameters for a PROGDEF CSDCOPY action are AS_RESOURCE, DUPACTION and TO_CSDGROUP, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.
+For example, the valid parameters for a PROGDEF CSDCOPY action are ``AS_RESOURCE``, ``DUPACTION`` and ``TO_CSDGROUP``, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.